 *It is strongly encouraged that any student with a service animal designates that animal as such when in any public setting to avoid confusion or misunderstanding on the part of other community members.
 Even with such designation, service animals may be asked to be removed from a facility if they do not adhere to behavioral expectations outlined below.

 In the event that an animal is excluded from College facilities or programs in accordance with applicable FHA regulations and the student wishes to bring a new animal to campus, the student must comply with all documentation requirements for the new animal.

 If an animal handler exhibits irresponsible behavior and does not abide expectations for student responsibility, they may not be allowed to have another animal for a determined time and/or may be expected to demonstrate completion of handler training.
-If such an occasion arises, the student is encouraged to work with relevant support service on campus to seek alternative means of accessibility and/or accommodation support in the absence of an animal.
+If such an occasion arises, the student is encouraged to work with relevant support services on campus to seek alternative means of accessibility and/or accommodation support in the absence of an animal.